airbnb/DeepLinkDispatch/README.md

 ### Manifest generation

-If you have multiple and possibly complicated (multiple versions of allowed host and path) URLs it can get complicated to keep the `AndroidManifest.xml` entries up to date.
-DeepLinkDispatch allows you to (when using `ksp` and the deeplink is in a library module)
+If you have any deep links and multiple and possibly complicated (multiple versions of allowed host and path) URLs it can get complicated to keep the `AndroidManifest.xml` entries up to date.
+DeepLinkDispatch allows you to (when using `ksp` and the deeplink is in a library module) automatically generate `AndroidManifest.xml` entries and keep them up to date.

 ```kotlin
 @DeepLink("http{scheme(|s)}://example.{domain(com|de|ro)}/deepLink/{id}", "{scheme(foo|bar)}://{host(example|another-example)}.{domain(com|de|ro)}/anotherDeepLink", activityClassFqn = "com.example.MainActivity")